laczkol/RADOrgMiner/README.md

 The number of samples can be narrowed down by specifying the minimum number of bases sequenced in any individual (`-mbs` or `--min-bases-sequenced`) and the minimal read count for any sample (`-mrc` or `--min-read-count`).
 Samples that fail these criteria will be omitted from the haplotype calling.
 The default for the minimum number of bases is 0, and for the minimum number of reads is 1, which parameters will only exclude samples with zero reads aligned to the reference.

-The effect of setting different subsampling proportions (`-sp`) is currently not extensively tested.
-If subsampling is turned on, the given proportion of reads of each loci will be downsampled randomly for the haplotype calling.
+The effect of setting different subsampling proportions (`-sc || --subsampling-count`) is currently not extensively tested.
+If subsampling is turned on, the given number of reads of each loci will be downsampled randomly for the haplotype calling.
 If you set this, please try more different values to check for consistency and double-check the results to ensure no real variability is lost.
 Also, pay attention to not to downsample the coverage lower than the minimal read depth that `freebayes` even considers analyzing.
 This parameter is here for testing reasons only.

 The pipeline will carry out a subsetting of the dataset, but it does not involve the downsampling of read depth, just the exclusion of alignments outside the alignment intervals (loci) set by `-minbc`.
 By default, read depth of the desired loci will be left unchanged.
 This is done for an easier handling of loci in later steps.